Why Google Trends is one of the best keyword research & SEO tools

 Step 3: Tailoring by region

-After we've planned our content calendar and launch deadline, Google Trends can help us tailor our content on carnivore diet geographically.
+After you've planned your content calendar and launch deadline, Google Trends can help tailor content on carnivore diet geographically.

 In the case of the carnivore diet, Australia, New Zealand, and the US are the top results.

-At a high level, knowing which regions are most interested in our keyword can help us understand our market more deeply, shifting from a subjective and siloed perspective to a more global one.
+At a high level, knowing which regions are most interested in your keyword can help understand your market more deeply, shifting from a subjective and siloed perspective to a more global one.

 More tangibly, a simple and effective way to apply this knowledge would be to address readers from those regions, making a comment like, “And for all the Aussies/kiwis out there…” This is low-risk and has the potential to create an emotional connection with readers where there might otherwise not have been one.